Copyright Act 1968

 Role of State Records

-Since 2001, State Records has represented the State Government in national negotiations on agreements with collecting societies, coordinated sampling surveys and recommended and facilitated payment of the State's copyright liability.
-In addition State Records provides expert policy advice on copyright agreements; liaises with copyright counterparts in other jurisdictions; and maintains relationships with collecting societies.
+Since 2001, State Records has represented the South Australian government in national negotiations on agreements with collecting societies, coordinated sampling surveys and recommended and facilitated payment of the state's copyright liability.
+In addition, State Records provides expert policy advice on copyright agreements; liaises with copyright counterparts in other jurisdictions; and maintains relationships with collecting societies.

-In 2015, the South Australian Government approved the establishment of a direct billing model.
+In 2015, the South Australian government approved the establishment of a direct billing model.
 The purpose of this model was to require agencies to meet their own copyright liabilities.
-Direct billing allows agencies to be invoiced directly by declared collecting societies but for the relationship with those societes to remain centrally managed by State Records and the Attorney-General's Department.
+Direct billing allows agencies to be invoiced directly by declared collecting societies but for the relationship with those societies to remain centrally managed by State Records and the Attorney-General's Department.

 Copyright Agency Limited

 Invoicing for Screenrights occurs mid year after the conclusion of the previous year's billing cycle and is calculated by multiplying the remuneration rate by the number of FTE staff the agency employs.
-FTE numbers are taken from workforce information published by the South Australian Government’s Office of the Public Sector.
+FTE numbers are taken from workforce information published by the South Australia's Office of the Public Sector.

 Australasian Performing Right Association (APRA)

-In 2004 the South Australian Government entered into a licence agreement with APRA.
-This agreement allowed agencies to use recorded music or broadcast radio or television in public spaces or on the telephone for the services of Government.
+In 2004 the government entered into a licence agreement with APRA.
+This agreement allowed agencies to use recorded music or broadcast radio or television in public spaces or on the telephone for the services of government.
+South Australian government agencies continue to be covered by the 2004 agreement from 1 July 2017 onwards.

-Invoicing for 2016/17 occurred in the second half of 2017 and was calculated by multiplying the remuneration rate by the number of FTE staff the agency employs.
-FTE numbers were taken from workforce information published by the South Australian Government's Office of the Public Sector.
+Since 2017/18 centralised payment has been made by Arts SA on behalf of all agencies subject to the agreement.
+The rate is calculated by multiplying the remuneration rate by the number of FTE staff the agency employs.
+FTE numbers were taken from workforce information published by South Australia's Office of the Public Sector.

 State Records of South Australia